amarendhar/weather-forecast/README.md

   - Re-installed all libraries with `node-v14.18.1` to support latest versions of libraries such as `lint-staged-v12.1.2`.
   - Added `type-check` to check for `type-errors`.
   - Added `prettier` to format the code.
+  - redux-logger is installed to watch over store-updates in development mode.